-Telhami will present the findings of the poll and then discuss their implications.
-He will be joined by Suzanne Maloney, the deputy director of Brookings’s Foreign Policy program and a senior fellow in the Center for Middle East Policy and Daniel B. Shapiro, former Ambassador of the United States to the State of Israel.
-Tamara Cofman Wittes, a senior fellow in the Center for Middle East Policy, will moderate the discussion.
-Following the conversation, the panelists will take questions from the audience.
+Telhami presented the findings of the poll and then discussed their implications.
+He was joined by Suzanne Maloney, the deputy director of Brookings’s Foreign Policy program and a senior fellow in the Center for Middle East Policy and Daniel B. Shapiro, former Ambassador of the United States to the State of Israel.
+Tamara Cofman Wittes, a senior fellow in the Center for Middle East Policy, moderated the discussion.
+Following the conversation, the panelists took questions from the audience.

-This event launches the Center for Middle East Policy’s 14th annual Saban Forum, a U.S-Israeli strategic dialogue, which runs from Friday, December 1 through Sunday, December 3, 2017.
+This event launched the Center for Middle East Policy’s 14th annual Saban Forum, a U.S-Israeli strategic dialogue, which ran from Friday, December 1 through Sunday, December 3, 2017.

 Join the conversation on Twitter at #Saban17.